jenkinsci/report-generic-chart-column-plugin/README.md

  #### Super complex examples
  Lokign forward for contributions!

-## Blacklist and Whitelist
+## Denylist and Allowlist
 you could noted, that the graphs are scalled.
 Ifyou have run, which escapes the normality, the scale get corrupeted, and youc an easily miss regression.
-To fix this, you have balcklist (and whitelist).
+To fix this, you have denylist (and allowlist).
 This is list of regexes,  whic filters (first) out and (second) in the (un)desired builds.
 It works both with custom_built_name and #build_number.
-Empty blacklist/whitelist means it is not used at all.
+Empty denylist/allowlist means it is not used at all.

 ## Project Settings
 Project settings and view settings are separate - with both pros and cons!

 ![selection_012](https://user-images.githubusercontent.com/11722903/48773059-8b53ba00-ecc6-11e8-84eb-c0bbdc7774c4.png)
-Most important is **Glob pattern for the report file to parse**, which lets you specify not absolute (glob) path to your properties file and of course **Key to look for in the report file** which tetls chart what value to render.  **Chart name** and **color** are  cosmetic, **blacklist** and **whitelist** were already described.  **Number of data points to show** is how many successful builds (counted from end) should be displayed.
+Most important is **Glob pattern for the report file to parse**, which lets you specify not absolute (glob) path to your properties file and of course **Key to look for in the report file** which tetls chart what value to render.  **Chart name** and **color** are  cosmetic, **denylist** and **allowlist** were already described.  **Number of data points to show** is how many successful builds (counted from end) should be displayed.
 If you are in doubts, each suspicious field have help.

 ## View Settings
 Project settings and view settings are separate - with both pros and cons!